rjayroach/prepd.orig/README.md

 A future goal for Prepd is to enable more application types and tool support

-# What is a Production Ready Environment?
+# A Production Ready Environment Defined

 It takes a lot of services tuned to work together to make smoothly running infrastructure